Egg Incubator Facts and Information

 Hatching won’t take place year-round, so there needs to be a good plan for storage when it’s not in use so that it doesn’t get ruined or broken while not being used.

 I love that ours makes it possible to be apart of the whole process.
 We manually turn the eggs each day and spray them and check the water pans.
 But sometimes that’s not possible or desired.
 Be realistic when choosing an incubator about the time and desire there really will be for the 21 day period.

 • Heat and humidity gages included or not?

 Some incubators include the appropriate gages to keep track of temperature and humidity.
 This is the most important part of the hatching!
-Wrong temperatures will kill chicks and wrong humidity can wreck just as much havoc!
+Wrong temperatures will kill chicks and wrong humidity can wreak just as much havoc!
 Some incubators will have a humidity pump and some, like ours, use pans and sponges and spraying the eggs to keep the humidity up.
-When shopping for an incubator, don’t forget to double check if these are included or not depending on personal desires.
+When shopping for an incubator, don’t forget to double-check if these are included or not depending on personal desires.

 This incubator is a great choice if you don’t desire to make your own incubator.

 There are so many factors to consider but the choice below has a great many good features to consider.